Mama Mangam Female Power Figure, Nigeria

 Condition: Good.
 Arrested bug damage under the right eye.

-Then your eye drops to the face, and this is where the sculpture turns unforgettable.
-The cheeks fall dramatically, swelling into rounded side forms that echo the fullness of breasts without being literal.
-The pose makes the intent clear: the arms stay close to the body, elbows bent, and the hands press over those side prominences, almost as if the figure is “holding” or activating its own power.
-Beneath the eyes, bands of scarification run downward in rhythmic panels—identity marks, yes, but also a kind of visual “charge,” pulling attention to the zones the sculptor wanted to emphasize.
-Even the facial features play into the same idea: the long nose ridge and low-set mouth stretch downward across the chest toward the belly, creating a strong sense of energy traveling from head to core—vision and breath tied directly to the body’s life-force.
+The face is where the piece turns unforgettable.
+Cheeks swell dramatically into rounded side forms that echo the fullness of breasts without literalism.
+The arms press close to the body, hands held over those lateral prominences — as if the figure is holding, or activating, its own power.
+Below the eyes, bands of scarification descend in rhythmic panels, pulling attention toward the zones the sculptor most wanted to charge.
+The long nose ridge and low-set mouth extend the eye downward toward the belly, tracing a path from head to core — vision and breath tied directly to the body's life-force.
+The central pubic prominence is deliberately emphasized: not anatomical realism, but symbolic logic.
+In power figures, the body is a map of what matters — fertility, protection, continuity, strength.

-Up close, the surface tells the rest of the story.
-The wood has a deep, coherent patina—polished where hands and time naturally touch it, darker in the protected recesses.
-There is old, inactive insect wear that has oxidized on the surface.
-A stable age crack through the head reads as honest movement in seasoned wood.
-Even presented on a later display base (common in Western collections), the piece retains the feeling of an object that lived a long life before it became “art.”
+The surface rewards close looking.
+The wood carries a deep, coherent patina — polished where hands and time naturally touched it, darker in the protected recesses.
+Old, inactive insect wear has oxidized to the surface.
+A stable age crack through the head reads as honest movement in well-seasoned wood.
+This is an object that lived a long life before it became "art."

 Overall, the surface, materials, and visual logic support an early–mid 20th century dating (roughly 1920–1960).